zdaarau/fokus/pkgdown/index.md

   ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- ------------------------------ -------------------------------- ----------------------------------
   FOKUS-covered ballot date to fall back to in various functions of this package when it isn't explicitly specified.
 Basically a means to globally define the ballot date to be processed.
 One of `"2018-09-23"`, `"2018-11-25"`, `"2019-10-20"`, `"2020-09-27"`, `"2020-10-18"`, `"2021-11-28"`, `"2023-06-18"` or `"2024-10-20"`.   `fokus.ballot_date`            `R_FOKUS_BALLOT_DATE`            `as.Date("2018-09-23")`
   FOKUS-covered canton name to fall back to in various functions of this package when it isn't explicitly specified.
 Basically a means to globally define the canton to be processed.
 One of `"aargau"`.                                                                                                                              `fokus.canton`                 `R_FOKUS_CANTON`                 `"aargau"`
+  Language to fall back to in various functions of this package when it isn't explicitly specified.
+Basically a means to globally define the language to process.
+One of `"de"` and `"en"`.                                                                                                                                           `fokus.lang`                   `R_FOKUS_LANG`                   `"de"`
   Maximal timespan to preserve the package's [pkgpins](https://pkgpins.rpkg.dev/) cache.
 Cache entries older than this will be deleted upon package loading.                                                                                                                                                                          `fokus.global_max_cache_age`   `R_FOKUS_GLOBAL_MAX_CACHE_AGE`   `"1 day"`
   [Personal access token of a gitlab.com account](https://gitlab.com/-/user_settings/personal_access_tokens) with access to the [private FOKUS repository](https://gitlab.com/c2d-zda/private/fokus_private/).                                                                                                                        `fokus.token_repo_private`     `R_FOKUS_TOKEN_REPO_PRIVATE`     `Sys.getenv("GITLAB_COM_TOKEN")`
 :::